Jon Messick Invitational will take place Oct. 21-23

 In addition to his time on the court, both as a coach and a player, Messick works in all facets of the tennis world.
 He currently serves on the board of directors of the Intermountain Tennis Association, and is the former president of the Association and the Colorado Tennis Association.
 He also serves on the board of the Fort Collins Tennis Association.
 After the 2008-09 season, Messick was named to the USTA National Collegiate committee.
 He also was named Chairman of the Mountain Region ranking committee.

 Messick was recently honored with the U.S. Tennis Association/Intercollegiate Tennis Association Community Service Award for the Intermountain Region.
 He also has received the coveted Bud Robineau Award for outstanding contributions to the tennis community.
 In 2005, Messick was presented the Outreach Award by the Colorado Wheelchair Tennis Foundation, and in 2007 he received a Volunteer of the Year award.

 Messick has earned two degrees, one in economics from Swarthmore College in 1973, and the other in accounting from Metropolitan State College of Denver in 1986.
-Messick has one daughter, Briana, who competed in cross country and track at the University of Wisconsin, and now is a triathlete.
+Messick has one daughter, Briana, who competed in cross country and track at Wisconsin, and now is a triathlete.